zhimin-z/EvalEng/support_degree/stage 6/lm-evaluation-harness.md

-# EleutherAI/lm-evaluation-harness - Stage 6 (SHIP) Evaluation
+# EleutherAI/lm-evaluation-harness - Stage 6 (RELEASE) Evaluation

 ## Summary
 The LM Evaluation Harness provides solid artifact management with JSON output and basic versioning support, but lacks sophisticated reproducibility manifests, stakeholder-specific reporting templates, and distribution channel integrations.
 Results are saved as JSON files with metadata, but querying/comparison tools, automated report generation, and MLOps platform integrations are minimal or absent.